 Hello parents, students and teachers,

-My name is Ly Nguyen, and I am the social-emotional counselor at The American School of Vietnam.
+My name is Ly Nguyen, and I am the social-emotional counselor at The American School.
 I started this role in the beginning of November, 2017.

 In my professional career, I have worked for three years for a nonprofit organization called Uplift Family Services.
 This organization partners with school districts to provide counseling services on site to schools in California.
 My services involved helping high school students struggling with depression, anxiety, and addiction problems.
 In addition, I facilitated group counseling meetings and educational classes for families who need guidance in parenting their children effectively.